How much will be paid

 - within 50m of a spring, borehole or well

-- within 250m of a borehole used for food production
+- within 250m of a borehole used to supply water for producing domestic food without prior agreement from the Environment Agency (EA)

 - on historic or archaeological features or areas of wildlife value identified on the Farm Environment Record (FER), the Environmental Information Map or the HEFER